 I created a worksheet for this activity which you can download and print HERE.
 The object of this activity is to predict whether or not Humpty Dumpty (hard boiled egg) will crack when dropped off the wall surrounded in different materials (feathers, cotton balls, etc).
 It is also a great activity for helping kids memorize the Humpty Dumpty Nursery Rhyme.

 Start by hard boiling 6 eggs and set them aside to cool.
 After they cooled down a bit I put mine in the fridge to speed up the process.
 Once the eggs are cooled, use a permanent marker to draw faces on them to represent Humpty Dumpty.

 Then gather 6 sandwich bags and fill them with different materials.
 We used marbles, a piece of foam padding, bubble wrap, feathers, shredded paper and beans (all pictured below).

-Now I had Luke feel all of the materials in the bags and we discussed if they were soft or hard, heavy or light, etc.
+Now I had my son feel all of the materials in the bags and we discussed if they were soft or hard, heavy or light, etc.

 Then he made his prediction on the worksheet of whether the egg would crack when dropped in the different bags.
 To make his prediction he colored either the smooth egg or cracked egg in the correct column.

 Now comes the fun part!
 Put the eggs into the bags and as you repeat the nursery rhyme, have your child drop a bag from the table when Humpty Dumpty falls off the wall.
 Repeat with every bag.
 After dropping all of the bags, remove the eggs and record the results on the worksheet.